olegkt88/olegkt88/README.md

 - 👋 Hi, I’m Oleg
--- 🌱 I’m currently learning  Java?
-Py?tho?n ?
-Arduino
+-- 🌱 I’m currently learning  Java, Python, Arduino.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 -